thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

         **Plan some hen's party games**

-        We have seen it all on board the boat from;
+        We have seen it all...trust us and what happens on the boat stays on the boat he he...
+Here are a few of the hen's party games our guests have enjoyed in the past;

-        * how well do you know the groom games
+        * Bride and Groom trivia games

-        * cardboard cut outs of the groom ha ha
+        * Pin the pants on the cardboard cut out of the groom

-        * toilet paper wedding dress creations
+        * Toilet paper wedding dress creation contests

-        * tug of war on the beach
+        * Tug of war on the beach

         * Bridal Bingo